ericsonga/TeacherCSP/_sources/CSPNameNames/ch6_exercises.rst

         .. tab:: Question

            Create a procedure to draw a triangle and call it.
-Be sure to take the size of the triangle as input to the procedure.
+Be sure to take the length of each side of the triangle as input to the procedure.

            .. activecode::  ch6ex9q
                 :nocodelens: